MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 - Compute the remainder of the division.
 - Apply a controlled operation over the output bit so that it's `1` if the remainder is `0`.

 So we need to calculate a division of two numbers with a quantum operation.
-Fortunately, you don't need to write the circuit implementing the division from scratch, you can use [`DivideI`](xref:microsoft.quantum.arithmetic.dividei) operation of the Numerics library instead.
+Fortunately, you don't need to write the circuit implementing the division from scratch, you can use the [`DivideI`](xref:microsoft.quantum.arithmetic.dividei) operation from the Numerics library instead.

 If we look into the description of `DivideI` we see that it needs three qubit registers, the $n$-bit dividend `xs`, the $n$-bit divisor `ys` and the
 $n$-bit `result` that must be initialized in the state `Zero`.
 The operation is `Adj + Ctl`, so we can conjugate it and use it in *within-apply* statements.
 Also, in the description it says that the dividend in the input register `xs` is replaced by the remainder.
 This is perfect since we are interested exclusively in the remainder, and not in the result of the operation.

-We can build then a quantum operation that does the following:
+We can then build a quantum operation that does the following:

 1. Takes three inputs:
-   - The dividend `number`: `Int`, this is the $M$ of $f_M(x)$.
+   - The dividend, `number : Int`.
+This is the $M$ in $f_M(x)$.
-   - A qubit array encoding the divisor `divisorRegister : Qubit[]`, this is, $x$, that might be in a superposition state.
+   - A qubit array encoding the divisor, `divisorRegister : Qubit[]`.
+This is the $x$ in $f_M(x)$, possibly in a superposition state.
    - A target qubit `target : Qubit` that flips if the output of $f_M(x)$ is $1$.
 1. Calculates the division $M/x$ using only reversible quantum operations, and flips the state of `target` if and only if the remainder is zero.
-1. Reverts all the operations except the flipping of `target` to leave the used auxiliary qubits in the zero state without introducing any irreversible operation like measurement.
-This step is important to preserve entanglement and superposition during the process.
+1. Reverts all operations except the flipping of `target`, so as to return the used auxiliary qubits to the zero state without introducing irreversible operations, such as measurement.
+This step is important in order to preserve entanglement and superposition during the process.

 The code to implement this quantum operation is: